 Also please note that until version 1.7.5 is available, changing any part of the numeric field definition will “reset” the datatype, resulting in data loss in the numeric column.
 Don’t change the field definition once you’ve got data in the numeric field.
 This gets fixed in version 1.7.5

 First, your currency or decimal field should be set up in Participants Database as a “numeric” type field.

 To change the datatype that is used to store the data, you will need to access your database directly so you can change a couple of values.
 You will need to use a database tool such as phpMyAdmin, which is usually available in your hosting control panel.
 If you don’t have access to something like this on your site, you’ll need to pass these instructions on to whoever handles the backend on your site.

 Make sure you’re looking at the correct database for your WP site, then find the main Participants Database table (usually named wp_participants_database, but the “wp_” part could be different).
 You want the “structure” page for that table.
-Find the field that you want to put currency values in, you’ll see that it has a datatype of BIGINT, like the screenshot here.
+Find the field that you want to put currency values in, you’ll see that it has a datatype of bigint(20), like the screenshot above.

 For your typical currency field, you’ll want two places after the decimal and several places before it.
 You’ll need to decide how many places you need.
 For other decimal types, you’ll be setting these according to your specific need.
 When you click on the “change” pencil icon, you’ll get a little edit screen.
 Change the datatype to DECIMAL, and put your place allocation into the Length/Values field, as in the shot to the left here.
 Click “save” and the change is complete.